shipth-is/cli/README.md

   -f, --force

 DESCRIPTION
-  Creates an iOS Distribution Certificate in your Apple Developer account and saves the private key in your shipthis account
+  Creates an iOS Distribution Certificate in your Apple Developer account and saves the private key in your ShipThis account

 EXAMPLES